dxclub/3puzzles3suspects/index.md

 ```

 ### Random Equation
-We found a note next to the front desk with an equation on one side and with all these numbers on the other.
+We found a note next to the front desk with an equation on one side and with all these numbers on the other side.
 Could those numbers be [ASCII numbers](http://www.asciitable.com/) representing characters?
 What would be the best approach in solving this mess of a puzzle?

-**Hint:** Use the programming language of your choice to [loop](https://en.wikipedia.org/wiki/For_loop) through these numbers.
-If new to programming, we recommend using [Python](https://www.w3schools.com/python/) to decipher this puzzle!

 ![Image of equation on a note](/images/equation.jpeg)